kawht/recon-sentinel/README.md

 # recon-sentinel
-Firmware dump for the obscure device called "Recon Sentinel".
+Firmware dump for an obscure network device called the "Recon Sentinel".
-I copied all data from the supplied SD card from the RS using win32 Disk Imager.
+I copied all data from the supplied SD card from the RS using Kali Linux.
-It was seperated into 7 partitions of data.
+It was seperated into boot, and the linux filesystem.
-I wasn't able to get much out of digging into the firmware, as I don't have much experience with embedded firmware development.
+I was able to get most of the filesystem, except symlinks.
 I'm hoping someone will find this useful.
+It is very interesting stuff.
+Most firmware for the actual device (python scripts) are located in /usr/local/bin

 Here are some links to information about this interesting device:

-Official Website
+Official website
 https://www.reconsentinel.com/

-Hackaday Article
+Hackaday article
 https://hackaday.com/2020/11/16/teardown-recon-sentinel/

-Amazon Listing (NOT affiliated link) https://www.amazon.com/Recon-Sentine-Inconspicuous-Cybersecurity-Designed/dp/B078K27C7N
+An Amazon listing of the device https://www.amazon.com/Recon-Sentine-Inconspicuous-Cybersecurity-Designed/dp/B078K27C7N

 Where I purchased my device